enonic/old-xp-doc/doc/getstarted/docker.rst

 Install with Docker
 ===================

-We huge devop fans - and devops love `Docker <https://www.docker.com>`_.
+We´re huge devop fans - and devops love `Docker <https://www.docker.com>`_.
 Docker is the most popular application container platform in the world.
 For your convenience, we build Docker images of every Enonic XP release.

 .. image:: images/docker.png